carlosivanr/hugo_website/content/guides/anova/2021-05-18-welchs-anova/index.en.markdown

 <!-- -----------------------Tab 2---------------------------------- -->
 {{< tab tabNum="2" >}}
 In rstatix, the `anova_test()` function can analyse several types of between and within subjects ANOVA designs.
 However, to conduct a Welch's ANOVA , the `welch_anova_test()` function is required.
 The syntax to conduct the actual test is rather simple.
 In the following code chunk, I've chosen to explicitly declare `formula = Scores ~ Group` and `data = C3E9`.
 However, one could just as easily specify the dataframe and formula as long as data is the first entered variable.
 Similarly, data and formula do not need to be explicitly specified for the `games_howell_test()` function, but hare specified in the example for consistency.

-To produce the Shapiro-Wilk's test of normality as in the jmv output, create an analysis of variance (aov) model with the base R `aov()` function.
+To produce the Shapiro-Wilk's test of normality as in the jmv output, we will need to create an analysis of variance (aov) model with the base R `aov()` function.
 The rstatix package does contain its own `shapiro_test()` function, but it will not test normality of the residuals, only the actual values.
-In the guide, the `aov()` model is nested within the `residuals()` function, which is nested within the `shapiro.test()` function.
-This will conduct Shapiro-Wilk's test on the residuals.
+In the code snippet below, the `aov()` model is nested within the `residuals()` function, which is nested within the `shapiro.test()` function.
+This will conduct Shapiro-Wilk's test on the residuals of the aov object.
 Finally, for the homogeneity of variance test, the rstatix `levene_test()` function specifying a formula and a dataframe does the job.
 Base R also can also plot the Residuals vs Fitted values and generate Q-Q (quantile-quantile) plots from an `aov()` object to examine homogeneity of variance and normality respectively.

 #### Check normality